-If you want to take amazing shots you have to work for it, and getting up early goes with the territory, so that you are ready to take your shots by sunrise.
-Try to find a runway that is lit beautifully and it will be a bonus if sun rises facing the runway.
+If you want to take amazing shots you have to work for it, and getting up early goes with the territory so that you are ready to take your shots by sunrise.
+Try to find a runway that is lit beautifully and it will be a bonus if the sun rises facing the runway.
 The light then shines directly onto the approaching aircraft, and the body and engines are lit perfectly.
 Once the plane passes you, you can take amazing silhouette photographs if you turn quickly.
 Underexposing by a few stops can be a solution to heighten the silhouette effect.

 Tip 2: Brave the cold!

 Winter is a great season for Aviation photography.
 The sun stays relatively low throughout the day.
 As a result, light falls beautifully onto the subject: the aircraft!
 Dress warmly; if the cold grips you, operating your camera with a steady hand becomes practically impossible.
 Preferably use gloves that enable your fingers and palms to grip firmly, preventing the camera from falling out of your hands.
 A flask of hot coffee certainly helps if you plan to be outdoors for several hours.

 If you’re lucky, you’ll find a bed of snow.
 This can be useful because snow serves as a brilliant reflector, giving the belly of the aircraft extra light as the sun reflects off the ground.
 You can introduce more detail by overexposing by one stop.